-Considered in this light, a garden is not a play on space or an allegory of paradise but a datastream of plantlife, and in particular of cultivars, and their performance in a given location: a continuous catalogue, in short, of an experiment.
+Considered in this light, a garden is not a play on space or an allegory of paradise but a datastream of plantlife, and in particular of cultivars and their performance in a given location.
+It is a continuous catalogue, in short, of an experiment.
 The aesthetic ends of the garden are merely a placeholder, a dummy object never attained.
 The beds and borders, so far from bounding, shaping, delimiting, decorating, are themselves the substance in question.
 The plants are not in the garden: they are the garden.
 Garden is no longer an object of knowledge, but a form of inquiry.

-I have some trouble reading gardens in this way, because I am fond of space, air, and light – and of allegories of paradise - but am not fond of plants in general, and am positively annoyed by flowers.
+I have some trouble reading gardens in this way, because while I am attached to space, air, and light – and to allegories of paradise – I am only moderately fond of plants in general, and of flowers not at all.

 I understand that flowers are necessary, and I note with approval their qualities of contrastive colour and fragrance (although with regard to the latter I should state that my sense of smell is largely atrophied by a habit developed in childhood, I believe, of breathing through my mouth in the presence of offensive odours).
 However, insofar as they have acquired a certain perceptual kudos in garden culture, an enthroned quality, such that gardens are now frequently ‘about’ flowers; so they have also become lost in their own futile blaze of glory.
 I would contend that flowers in a garden are, in aesthetic terms, a hypertrophied mass.